aresortiz/aresortiz-portfolio/index.md

 [Source](https://github.com/aresortiz/CaballosBailarines.git)

 **Multiagent system - Transit simulation**
 > Transit simulator using a multiagent system

-* Designed assets in Unity for the buildings and structures used in the modeling of our city.
+* Designed assets in Unity for the buildings and structures used in the modeling of our city
-* In charge of the whole documentation of the project.
+* In charge of the whole documentation of the project

 [Source](https://github.com/aresortiz/trans-project.git)